 2013 brought the park a litter of gray foxes, a new species the staff had wanted to add to the facility for many years.

-On October 6, 2011, Dr. Klinghammer passed away at the age of 81, having seen his dream of learning more about wolves unfold into an education and research facilities which had inspired people around the world.
+On October 6, 2011, Dr. Klinghammer passed away at the age of 81, having seen his dream of learning more about wolves unfold into an education and research facilities that had inspired people around the world.
 He is sorely missed but his legacy continues.